Ford Island Hawaii

 - Duration: From 2 to 5 hours at various attractions, depending on tour agenda.

-- Amenities: Restrooms, Gift Shops, US Park Rangers, Food & Refreshments at Missouri Battleship and Pacific Aviation Museum.
+- Amenities: Restrooms, Gift Shops, US Park Rangers, Food & Refreshments at Missouri Battleship and Pearl Harbor Aviation Museum.

 - Insider Tip: Dont forget your government-issued ID!
 You need it to gain access to the island.